Wage and Hour Laws in Utah | Current Utah Labor Laws

 Prevailing Wages

-Utah does not have a prevailing wage law that governs wage rates on government project or service contracts.
+Utah labor laws do not have a prevailing wage law that governs wage rates on government project or service contracts.

 Under certain circumstances, employers in Utah may be required to pay residents wage rates established by federal prevailing wage rates and rules.
 The prevailing wage rates may be different from the federal and state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
 See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.